SAKryukov/dotnet-solution-structure/articles/article0.md

 [*Sergey A Kryukov*](https://www.SAKryukov.org)

-How to generate C# code from a XAML?
-This popular question is wrong!
-Code generation is not the only approach — several approaches to using XAML as an arbitrary reusable data storage are covered, as well as XAML-based Globalization and Localization.

-SA???
-How to generate C# code from ResourceDictionary created with XAML?
-The answers are not satisfactory.
+How to generate C# code from XAML?
 But why?
-I can offer something better.
-However, code generation is also good to have, it is also covered in this article.
-It also discusses pro and contra: code generation vs special custom XAML markup.

-SA???
+Anyway, this question is answered, but this is not the main part&hellip;

+Many people asked this question about the generation of code out of XAML.
+And there are many unsatisfactory answers.
+At the same time, the problem is pretty easy to solve.
+And code generation is not the only approach.
+Another approach would be XAML markup created specially for the population of predefined data objects from XAML.
+Both approaches have their benefits, are easy to use, and are covered in detail in the present article, as well as XAML-based Globalization and Localization of arbitrary data, not necessarily related to UI.

 <!-- https://www.codeproject.com/Articles/5367811/Solution-Structure-Code-Isolation -->